-I maintain the same attendance schedule as the school district, however I do not take time off for teacher development and in-service days.
+I maintain the same attendance schedule as the school district; however, I do not take time off for teacher development and in-service days.
 I plan holiday breaks to be the same as the school district as well.

 I also decide at this time when to have our holiday parties.
 By party, I actually mean a holiday-themed preschool day of learning.
 We don’t really party, but the day is special because literally everything we do that day is centered around the specified holiday.

 Will you celebrate student birthdays and when will those be?

 While I do not offer class parties for birthdays, I certainly want to acknowledge such a special day for my preschoolers.
-(The birthday student gets to wear a special crown and I make a special snack that day).
-We celebrate student birthdays the day of or the closest preschool day before the actual birthday.
+(The birthday student gets to wear a special crown and I make a special snack that day.)
+Like holidays, we celebrate student birthdays the day of or on the closest preschool day before the actual birthday.

 What interruptions may occur during the school year?

 The final thing to consider is if there will be any interruptions to teaching during the school year.
 Since I own and run my own preschool, I can decide on these interruptions and schedule them in advance as part of my program schedule.

 Other interruptions to consider may include short breaks for medical procedures, or maybe vacations, family reunions, or business trips.
 Whatever the case may be, record it on the calendar so that you can plan your lessons accordingly.

-Do you plan on field trips?
+Do you plan to take any field trips?

 How To Begin The Scope And Sequence For The Year